 Your free time is for you to do whatever you want to from taking a nap, coming on a guided hike, booking a sauna, jacuzzi or massage with Ard Nahoo or getting a taxi into Sligo Town or to another nearby place of interest.
 For instance, you can take a seaweed bath at the well known seaside town of Strandhill by booking here.
 Read an article on the baths here.

-We have three field trips planned:
+We have a few field trips planned:

 - Canoe out to the Lake Isle of Innisfree and recite W.B.
 Yates’ poem by the same name on the isle.